-In April 2021, the Company engaged United Biopharma, Inc. ("UBP") to begin acquiring raw materials for use in the production of GMP grade recombinant protein for UB-612, the Company's COVID-19 vaccine candidate under an Authorization to Proceed ("ATP") agreement.
+In April 2021, the Company engaged United Biopharma, Inc. ("UBP") to begin acquiring raw materials for use in the production of GMP grade recombinant protein for UB-612, the Company's COVID-19 vaccine candidate under an Authorization to Proceed ("ATP") agreement for \$3 million of materials.
 Through August 2021, \$7.2 million of materials were ordered, \$3.0 million of materials were received by UBP and paid for with an advance payment from the Company, and the Company expensed \$1.2 million as these raw materials were used to produce proteins.
-During 2022, the Company recognized an additional \$1.8 million in expense related to the materials UBP had taken possession of but had not yet used in production.
+During 2022, the Company recognized an additional \$1.8 million in expense related to the materials authorized under the ATP that UBP had taken possession of but had not yet used in production.

-When the Company asked to pause further manufacture of protein upon rejection of the Emergency Use Authorization application by Taiwan in August 2021, UBP requested that its suppliers cancel the remaining \$4.2 million in orders for which it had not taken possession of the materials.
+When the Company asked to pause further manufacture of protein upon rejection of the Emergency Use Authorization application by Taiwan in August 2021, UBP requested that its suppliers cancel theremaining \$4.2 million in orders for which it had not taken possession of the materials.
 In the fourth quarter of 2022, the Company learned that most of the suppliers refused to cancel the orders, although some agreed to seek other buyers for the materials.
-For these orders, management has not yet concluded that a loss for the Company for this entire amount is probable, since they were not originally authorized by the ATP, and UBP's suppliers may be able to dispose of some amount to other buyers.
+For these orders, management has not yet concluded that a loss for the Company is probable, or that one amount of loss is a better estimate than any other amount, since they were not originally authorized by the ATP and UBP's suppliers may be able to dispose of some amount to other buyers.
 Hence, an expense has not been recognized for them.